pbrotoisworo/s1-tops-split-analyzer/README.md

 This has been tested to work in Python versions 3.6 to 3.9

-If you are using Windows you need to manually install the [GDAL](https://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal) and [Fiona](https://www.lfd.uci.edu/~gohlke/pythonlibs/#fiona) wheels or install Fiona using Anaconda:
+**If you are using Windows you need to manually install the [GDAL](https://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal) and [Fiona](https://www.lfd.uci.edu/~gohlke/pythonlibs/#fiona) wheels OR install using Anaconda**:

 `conda install -c conda-forge fiona`

 Linux or MacOS users can disregard the previous instruction.
-Once Fiona is installed, install all dependencies using this command:
+Install stsa into your environment by opening the terminal in the repo root folder and typing this command:

-`pip install -r requirements.txt`
+`pip install .`

 # Usage
 STSA can be used in the command line and as a Python import.

 ## Command Line
-The available flags for `stsa.py` are:
+CLI access is available if you directly run `stsa.py`.
+The available flags are:

 | Flag      | Description                 |
 | --------  |:---------------------------:|